Once a student submits an electronic thesis or dissertation to the Graduate School and it has been approved, it will be available as follows

 - The full text of the thesis will be available through Digital Commons.

-- The full text of the dissertation will be available through ProQuest, and optionally through Digital Commons.
+- The full text of the dissertation will be available through ProQuest, and Digital Commons.

 - Students’ documents will be available at permanent, unique URLs and will be indexed and available through the Library Catalog.